Geographic Information Science

-GIS is a valuable resource for Geography and can also complement courses taken in Biology, Statistics, Architecture, Earth Sciences, Computer Science and Information Management.
+GIS is a valuable resource for Geography and can also complement courses taken in Architecture, Biology, Computer Science, Earth Sciences, Information Management and Statistics.

 - GEOG 215 - Introduction to Geographical Information Systems (GIS) and Science

 - GEOG 315 - Advanced Geographical Information Systems (GIS)

-You can get an introduction to the area in 100-level courses such as GEOG/ESCI 111 - The Earth System: An Introduction to Physical Geography and Earth Sciences.
+You can get an introduction to the area in 100-level courses such as GEOG/ESCI 111.

-For an introduction to GIS at a postgraduate level consider:
+For an introduction to GIS at a postgraduate level consider GEOG 415.

 Postgraduate research opportunities are also available and students interested should contact the Programme Director, Mairead de Roiste.